csswizardry/csswizardry.github.com/_includes/faq-consultancy.md

   <p>Absolutely!
 While my <a href="/#section:clients">client list</a> tends to
   highlight more familiar household names, I love partnering with anyone who’s keen to do good work.
-In fact, some of my most fond memories are joining teeny tiny teams and working closely together solving problems.</p>
+In fact, some of my most fond memories are joining smaller teams and working closely together to solve problems.</p>

   <p>Whether it’s consultancy, audits, or training, the size of your company
   does not matter.
 There’s something for everyone.</p>